Risk Management in Financial Services

 For instance, machine learning with advanced algorithms can be used in banking to lower cost bases and enhance effectiveness and efficiency of processes, whilst providing a better products and services to their customers.

 - Visibility across the entire value chain: Cutting-edge technology empowers category leaders to have visibility across the value chain, particularly if the category involves sourcing on a global scale.
 It helps capture information and data that may leave a direct impact on the end product.

 For instance, a global IT major introduced a risk analysis tool for global outsourcing, which collects multidimensional data from over 50 countries.
 Additionally, it tracks any information based on combinations involving high-risk clients and offerings.
 Based on this, any issue that may potentially impact the process is flagged right away.

 - Blockchain: Although in its nascent stage, blockchain is already a disruptive technology.
 Blockchain provides users with synchronized and a near real-time settlement of recorded transactions.
 As a result, there’s no need for middlemen as any two parties (or more) can transact between themselves using blockchain.

 For instance, a leading Korean bank is rolling out a blockchain-based system to reduce human error in Interest Rate Swaps.
 Prior to this, there was no standardized rule to manage financial records – this is why market participants relied on its own records, which led to errors.
 The new system aims at streamlining the IRS trade process by reducing the need for verification and cross-checking.

-HCL, through its enterprise risk management services, focuses on transforming the client’s risk management functions.
+HCLTech, through its enterprise risk management services, focuses on transforming the client’s risk management functions.
 The team aims to consolidate a series of isolated activities into a process of strategic scope and importance, encompassing all aspects of an enterprise, including financing, investing, and operating decisions.